Skip to main content

 • Five panel artwork options

-There is a separate model of the Progress fixture with a different finish (white), however, though it looks the same it has a different internal construction and uses an integrated LED—it’s a different product with different electronics.
+There is a separate model of the Progress fixture with a different finish (white), however, though it looks the same it has a different internal construction and uses an integrated LED.
+It’s a different product with different electronics.
 We're not including that model in this comparison, as the underlying technology is different.

 Tangent: We generally recommend avoiding integrated LEDs for fixtures you want to install long term.
 See our guide about LED bulbs for an explanation.